engr101staff/engr101matlab/README.md

 That command creates a new branch, `chapter3` based on whatever branch you were on previously (`master`) and switches you to that branch.

-Now, go ahead and create new files, make changes, etc. (See the Content Creation section in this readme for details on where you should make changes to add content.)
+Now, go ahead and create new files, make changes, etc. You may also want to set `dynamic_pages` to `False` in `pavement.py`.
+(See the Content Creation section in this readme for details on where you should make changes to add content.)
 As you're working, you can always run `git status` to see a summary of the files you've added or edited.

 Once you've made some changes and you want to "save" them, you should push them to your branch on github (make sure you've saved your files locally, first, of course).
 The first time you push for a new branch, you should run: